WHAT IS FLOATING?

 CAN I FLOAT IF I JUST DYED MY HAIR?

 The color from your hair could stain the tank, therefore, we recommend that you check if the water running through your hair in the shower at home is fully clear.
 If there is still some color coming out you should wait a couple of more days/showers before coming in to float.

 CAN I BRING A FRIEND TO FLOAT?

 Only one person per tank.
-We have three float tanks, and two massage rooms so you can throw your own float party and invite up to 5 other people to enjoy services at FLOAT.
-Double-wide tanks do exist, but we think that they detract from the ‘sensory deprivation’ experience.
+We have four float tanks (three pods and one cabin), one massage room, and one infrared sauna, so you can throw your own float party and invite up to 5 other people to enjoy services at FLOAT.
+Some float centers to offer couple floats in the same tank, but we think having another person in the tank detracts from the ‘sensory deprivation’ experience.

 HOW LONG HAS FLOATING BEEN AROUND?

 The first float tank was developed in 1954 by John C. Lily and involved full submersion in water as well as a breathing device that was worn over the face.
 The first commercial tanks were invented in the early 70’s.